Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 Bag Details Page\
 ![Bag Details Page](/static/img/readme/page-mybag_details.png)

-User stories :
+User stories\
-  * As an authenticated user, I expect to consult the parameters and items of an existing bag what I own
+As an authenticated user, I expect to consult the parameters and items of an existing bag what I own\
-  * As an authenticated user, I expect to have quick links for new bag / update bag / delete bag actions
+As an authenticated user, I expect to have quick links for new bag / update bag / delete bag actions\
-  * As an authenticated user, I expect to be able to consult item details in pop-up modal via clicking on information sign
+As an authenticated user, I expect to be able to consult item details in pop-up modal via clicking on information sign\
-  * As an authenticated user, I expect to be offered an Amazon links for buying options of the item while in pop-up modal via clicking on an item's information sign
+As an authenticated user, I expect to be offered an Amazon links for buying options of the item while in pop-up modal via clicking on an item's information sign\
-  * As a not authenticated user, I expect to not to see this page
+As a not authenticated user, I expect to not to see this page

 * __Profile Page__
   * This page allows user to consult the provided feedbacks, the given recommendations and the created bags in one place, facilitating the record management for the user.
 Via profile, it is possible to delete any created record, as well as to navigate toward new record creation and for bags, toward detail and edit pages.